-If you haven't received the update that allows Google Drive backups yet, and you need to move your WhatsApp history over to a new device, it's a pretty painless procedure.
+However, if for any reason you need to move your WhatsApp history over to a new device without using Google Drive, it's still a pretty painless procedure.
 All you need is a microSD card and a few minutes to spare.

-- In WhatsApp, go to Settings > Chats and calls > Back up chats
+- In WhatsApp, go to Settings > Chats > Chat backup

 - Remove the SD card and place it into your other device

 - WhatsApp should detect the backup and prompt you to restore it, which you should do